Paulo César de Oliveira

 Paulo César de Oliveira (born 16 December 1973 in Cruzeiro) is a former Brazilian football referee.

 Refereeing career

-Paulo César de Oliveira took the refereeing course at the Federação Paulista de Futebol, he represents the State of São Paulo in the Brazilian football competitions.
+Paulo César de Oliveira took the refereeing course at the Federação Paulista de Futebol, and represented the State of São Paulo in the Brazilian football competitions.

 Paulo César received his FIFA badge in 1999 and was ranked the number one referee by the Confederação Brasileira de Futebol in 2007.

-He is also a CONMEBOL Elite Category referee.
+He was also a CONMEBOL Elite Category referee.

-In 2014, he retired of his refereeing career and became as a pundit for Brazilian TV channel Rede Globo.
+In 2014, he retired of his refereeing career and became a pundit for Brazilian TV channel Rede Globo.